appsparkler/study/google/analytics/practicals.md

 - Now, observe this funnel - it shows the abandonment rate at each step

 ## Key Events
 Key events are defined by the Analyast as events that are most useful for the business.
 For an online-store,  it could be a "purchase" event, for a blog, it could be a "subscription", for a learn to recite app, it could be a recitation.
+We can use these key events to understand the performance of our ad-campaigns, etc.